 The financial stability of many Americans is quite poor.
 It’s estimated that more than half of all Americans would have trouble handling an emergency expense of $400.
 Many Americans spend as much or more than they make each month.
 This precludes the accumulation of emergency savings.
-The lack of emergency savings is problematic because most financial experts recommend having between three and six months of expenses stashed away for unexpected events.
+The lack of emergency savings is problematic because most financial experts recommend having between three and six months of expenses stashed away for unexpected events, and even then that won’t cover life-changing expenses like car accidents or property being destroyed in a fire, and people might turn to GoFundMe to raise some emergency relief funds, as their savings will likely not be nearly enough to cover the costs.
 In spite of the problems many Americans have building emergency savings, it’s not impossible to achieve.
 Here are a couple of steps Americans can take to help build their emergency savings.

 Cut Back on Expenses

 One way to have more money for an emergency fund is to cut back on expenses.
 Cutting back on a daily latte habit could save around $100 each month.
 While that will help a bit, it’s more likely that cutting back on bigger items will help even more.
 For example, living in a huge apartment when a smaller one will suffice could cost several hundred more each month.
 Eating out every day could also add up to hundreds each month.
 By cutting down on the money spent on housing, transportation, and food, it’s frequently possible to free up several hundred from a monthly budget.
 Once that’s done, it could be just a few months before an emergency fund is completely funded.